glimmerphoenix/WikiDAT/README.md

 undertaken with Wikipedia data.
 In the future, this may also include the use of tools for distributed computing to support analysis of really huge data sets in high-resolution studies.</p>

+<b>Required dependencies</b>
+The following software dependencies are required to run all examples currently included in WikiDAT:

+<ul>MySQL server and client (v5.5 or later).</ul>
+<ul>Python programming language (v2.7 or later, but not the v3 branch) and
+MySQLdb (v1.2.3)</ul>
+<ul>R programming language and environment (v 2.15.0 or later).</ul>
+<ul>Additional R libraries with extra data and functionalities: RMySQL, Hmisc,
+car, DAAG, ineq, ggplot2, eha.
+(This list will be updated as new functionalities are included in this toolkit).</ul>